 Sunburns need to heal and this can only happen readily with the help of moisture.
 It can be a challenge to find that right balance for your skin and this DIY spray can give you just that.

-What are the Ingredients for this DIY Setting Spray?
+What are the Ingredients

 This setting spray is extremely easy to make mainly because of its four basic ingredients.
 You can make it as often as you want, making it a crucial part of your daily beauty routine: